 Here is a very special chance for you and the entire family to experience the magic of The Polar Express™, the classic children’s book by Chris Van Allsburg.

 Every winter the Grand Canyon Railway’s Polar Express comes to life on a journey from the nighttime wilderness of Williams, Arizona, to the enchanted beauty of “the North Pole”—where Santa Claus and his reindeer are waiting with a keepsake present for every good boy and girl.
 You’ll be smiling from ear to ear, as you watch children’s faces light up when the train arrives, and enjoy hot chocolate and chocolate chip cookies while listening to this timeless story.

 Make this a family holiday tradition, and call today to make your reservations (because space is limited to those who truly believe in the spirit of Christmas).
 The ride lasts a little over an hour, with the train leaving each night at 5:30 p.m. and 7:30 p.m.
 Use the form to the left to book online now, or call 1-888-848-3511.
-You can also book for 2018 here.

 What to Expect